 If you are lucky enough to live right by the sea, a bicycle might be your best option when going to the beach for a surf.

 Why?
 Cycling works as a warm-up and gets your heart pumping before jumping in to catch some waves.
 How to cycle to the beach with a surfboard?
 Tuck the board under your shoulder or get some bicycle surfboard racks.
 However, It is not a good idea to travel long distances with the board tucked under your shoulder since it may twist your back and hurt your disks in the long term.

-If the surf breaks stretch out miles away – Bicycle comes handy if you could get surfboard racks fitted to your bike.
-Cruise down the beach, lock the bike and hop in!
+If the surf breaks stretch out miles away – A bicycle comes in handy if you could get surfboard racks fitted to your bike.
+Cruise down the beach, lock the bike, and hop in!